-Sixteen National Junior College Athletic Association (NJCAA) sports are offered at Lincoln College, 8 men's and 8 women's.
+Sixteen National Association of Intercollegiate Athletics (NAIA) sports are offered at Lincoln College, 8 men's and 8 women's.
 Baseball, basketball, cross country, diving, golf, soccer, swimming, track, and wrestling are offered for men.
 Basketball, cross country, diving, golf, soccer, softball, swimming, track, and volleyball are offered for women.
 Club sports for men include club volleyball and spirit leading, and for women include spirit leading.

-Students interested in trying out for these teams or clubs should contact the respective coaches at the beginning of the academic year.
+Students interested in trying out for these teams or clubs should contact the respective coaches by the beginning of the academic year.
 Students are admitted free as spectators to athletic events by displaying student identification cards.
-More information can be found at: http://www.lincolncollege.edu/athletics.
+More information can be found at lincolncollege.edu/athletics.